 A Low Emission Zone is a geographically defined area where the most polluting vehicles in the fleet are restricted or discouraged from using.
 The aim is to improve air quality by setting an emissions based standard for the vehicles within the area.
-Detailed information and guidance on low emission zones can be found on the Supporting Guidance page.

-Further information on LEZ schemes elsewhere in Europe can be found at Low Emission Zones in Europe (opens in a new window).
+Further information on LEZ schemes elsewhere in Europe can be found at Low Emission Zones in Europe.